 13c.
 The AMF/SEAF forwards the EAP-Response/EAP-TLS [empty] message to the AUSF in a Nausf_UEAuthentication_Authenticate Request message.

 14a.
 The AUSF sends to the AMF/SEAF an EAP-Success message along with the SUPI in a Nausf_UEAuthentication_Authenticate Response message.
+If the SUPI received from the UDM in step 5c is anonymous, the AUSF derives the SUPI from the client identifier in the TLS client certificate.
 AUSF does not perform the derivation of KAUSF nor KSEAF based on the indicator of an N5GC device received in step 4c, nor sends KSEAF to AMF/SEAF.

+NOTE X: It is left to implementation, the AUSF verifies that the SUPI derived from the client certificate belongs to a valid susbcription in the network.
+If there is a miss-match, the AUSF returns an EAP-failure message

 14b.
 The AMF/SEAF forwards to the W-AGF the EAP-Success message in an Authentication Result message or a Security Mode Command message.